 Their loss was the Blackhawks’ gain, because DeBrincat is awfully good at scoring goals and making plays.
 In his three years with the OHL’s Erie Otters, he compiled 167 goals and 332 points in just 191 games.
 And yes, this did transfer over to the NHL level.
 DeBrincat made the Blackhawks’ roster out of training camp in 2017, and immediately started scoring goals.
 In his rookie season, he actually tallied one more goal (28) than Kane to lead the team.
 This also included three hat tricks.

 DeBrincat followed that up with 41 goals and 76 points in his 2018-19 campaign.
-Now in his third season with the Blackhawks, the 22-year-old is actually “slumping” with only 12 goals through 51 games.
-But he also has 23 assists and 35 points, both of which are third on the team.
+The 23-year-old hit a bit of a production slump in his third season with the Blackhawks, but his underlying stats still boded well for continued long-term success.
+He’s off to a good start in this 2020-21 season, at the top of the Blackhawks’ leaderboard.
 It’s safe to say the future looks bright.

 Blackhawks’ 2017 Draft Pick: Henri Jokiharju (1st Round, #29 Overall)

 There was a lot of excitement around this first-round pick, especially considering the Blackhawks depleted blue line.
 Sure enough, Jokiharju made the team out of training camp at the beginning of the 2018-19 season.
 Former head coach Joel Quenneville placed the youngster on the top defensive pairing alongside Duncan Keith.
 This showed a lot of faith by Quenneville, who was arguably coaching for his job.
 Jokiharju did well in his elevated role, showing consistency on both ends of the ice.